ilyaskhan15/Django_ecomm/README.md

 # To use Django e-Commerce
-# git clone it
+# git clone "add the urls"
+# make sure python is in your machine
 # open it in vscode and run this command
-# make sure python is in your machine
 # pip install pipenv
 # pipenv install
 # pipenv shell